indranil143/MelodyMind-Hybrid-Music-Recommendation-System/README.md

 ## 🎮 How to Use

 - Simply enter an artist name, a track name, or both in the **sidebar** on the left.
-- Adjust the "Number of Recommendations" slider to control the quantity of suggestions, then click "Get Recommendations."
+- Adjust the "Number of Recommendations" slider to control the quantity of suggestions,
+- then click "Get Recommendations."
-- Explore the results under the "🎵 Recommendations" tab and dive into deeper context with the "📊 Insights" tab.
+- Explore the results under the "🎵 Recommendations" tab,
+- and dive into deeper context with the "📊 Insights" tab.

 ## 🤝 Contributing